-5.1 Financial information on performance is included in the main body of the report.
-Most performance measures discussed in this report have financial implications.
+5.1 Most performance measures discussed in this report have financial implications which will be included in the Targeted Budget Management (TBM) forecast.
 For example, any improvement in turnaround times or reductions in empty property numbers increases the amount of rent collected.
-Improvements in performance will, in general, lead to more resources being available for tenants services in the future.
+Improvements in performance will, in general, lead to more resources being available for tenants' services in the future.

-Finance Officer Consulted: Monica Brooks December 2008
+Finance Officer Consulted: Monica Brooks 20 February 2009